prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 Potential extensions, some may require dedicated proposals.

-### Introduce `__temporality__` label
+### Ingest as counter with `__temporality__` label

 This option extends the metadata labels proposal (PROM-39).

-An additional `__temporality__` metadata label will be added.
+Ingest delta metrics as Prometheus counters.
+When ingesting a delta metric via the OTLP endpoint, the metric type is set to `counter` / `histogram` (and thus the `__type__` label will be `counter` / `histogram`).
+To be able to distinguish from cumulative counters, an additional `__temporality__` metadata label will be added.
 The value of this label would be either `delta` or `cumulative`.
 If the temporality label is missing, the temporality should be assumed to be cumulative.

+The `__temporality__` label is more generic than the ingest-as-gauge option that uses a `__otel_temporality__` label, making temporality more of a "first-class citizen" within Prometheus, and enables deltas to be accepted from non-OTEL sources.

-`--enable-feature=otlp-native-delta-ingestion` will only be allowed to be enabled if `--enable-feature=type-and-unit-labels` is also enabled, as it depends heavily on that feature.
+This will only be allowed to be enabled if `--enable-feature=type-and-unit-labels` is also enabled.

-When ingesting a delta metric via the OTLP endpoint, the metric type is set to `counter` / `histogram` (and thus the `__type__` label will be `counter` / `histogram`), and the `__temporality__="delta"` label will be added.
 As mentioned in the [Chunks](#chunks) section, `GaugeType` should still be the counter reset hint/header.

 An additional `__monotonicity__` label will be added so both monotonic and non-monotonic deltas can be supported.
 If we just supported monotonic delta counters, StatsD counters would be rejected.
 If we wrote non-monotonic deltas as gauges (while keeping monotonic deltas as counters with `__temporality__`), the more advanced querying features we may implement in the future (e.g. allowing deltas to be queried with `rate()`) would not work with StatsD counters mapped to gauges.

-Cumulative metrics ingested via the OTLP endpoint will also have a `__temporality__="cumulative"` label added.
+Cumulative counter-like metrics ingested via the OTLP endpoint will also have a `__temporality__="cumulative"` label added.

 **Pros**
-* Clear distinction between OTEL delta metrics and OTEL gauge metrics when ingested into Prometheus, meaning users know the appriopiate functions to use for each type (e.g. `sum_over_time()` is unlikely to be useful for OTEL gauge metrics).
+* Clear distinction between OTEL delta metrics and OTEL gauge metrics when ingested into Prometheus, meaning users know the appropriate functions to use for each type (e.g. `sum_over_time()` is unlikely to be useful for OTEL gauge metrics).
 * Closer match with the OTEL model - in OTEL, counter-like types sum over events over time, with temporality being an property of the type.
 This is mirrored by having separate `__type__` and `__temporality__` labels in Prometheus.
 * When instrumenting with the OTEL SDK, the type needs to be explicitly defined for a metric but not its temporality.
 Additionally, the temporality of metrics could change in the metric processing pipeline (for example, using the deltatocumulative or cumulativetodelta processors).
 As a result, users may know the type of a metric but be unaware of its temporality at query time.
 If different query functions are required for delta versus cumulative metrics, it is difficult to know which one to use.
 By representing both type and temporality as metadata, there is the potential for functions like `rate()` to be overloaded or adapted to handle any counter-like metric correctly, regardless of its temporality.
 (See [Function overloading](#function-overloading) for more discussion.)